krleitch/WhatsTheHype/README.md

 example:

-python3 main.py 'TSLA' 'wallstreetbets' 'week'
+python3 main.py -t TSLA -s wallstreetbets -p week

 This will show how many times TSLA was mentioned on wallstreetbets the past week and compare with the past weeks market data mentions include, link submissions, and comments